unimarkup/specification/markup/blocks/enclosed/math-block.md

 Math blocks allow using math mode on block level.
 Content inside a math block is treated as one mathematical formula.
 Backslash escapes may be used inside render blocks as described in [/markup/escaping](/markup/escaping.md).

-**Note:** If attributes span multiple lines, the first line after attributes are closed start the verbatim content.

 **Example using [AsciiMath](http://asciimath.org/):**

 ```